anth0nyhle/MobileAirQualitySLV/README.md

-# Mobile Monitoring of Air Quality in the Salt Lake Valley
+# Mobile Air Quality Monitoring in the Salt Lake Valley